Growing Without Schooling: Content and philosophy

 The newsletter included letters with questions and advice about homeschooling, interviews with participants in homeschooling, directories of resources, news items, and analysis.
 One common feature addressed challenges homeschooling families face, such as legal hurdles, skeptical grandparents, the need for parents to relearn material, and balancing homeschooling with other work for parents.
 Space was also devoted to connecting people with people in similar positions, such as observant Jewish homeschooling families, single parents interested in homeschooling, and parents of children with intellectual disabilities.

 Many articles criticized schools.
 These criticisms expressed concerns that schools stifle student motivation and creativity, interfere with learning, mistreat students with disabilities, maintain class hierarchy, and monopolize resources that would be better invested in libraries, museums and community centers.

 Leadership

-Following Holt's death in 1985, Holt Associates took over the newsletter.
-Susannah Sheffer and Patrick Farenga served as editor and publisher respectively.
+Following Holt's death on September 14, 1985, Holt Associates took over the newsletter.
+Patrick Farenga served as Managing Editor with Editors John Holt and Donna Richoux, Susannah Sheffer joined as Associate Editor for Issue #52, Editor by Issue #58.
 Meredith Collins later served as editor.